aryoda/R_CppDebugHelper/README.md

 ## How can I use the debugging helper functions in `gdb` directly without R?

-The easiest way to load the debugging helper functions is via R`s `library(CppDebugHelper)` command but if you want to debug an application that does use R directly you can load the underlying shared library using the `LD_PRELOAD` environment variable:
+The easiest way to load the debugging helper functions is via R's `library(CppDebugHelper)` command but if you want to debug an application that does use R directly you can load the underlying shared library using the `LD_PRELOAD` environment variable: